-The current results-based framework for the secretariat is presented in its 2012–2015 workplan.
-The overall aim of the secretariat remains to service the COP and its subsidiary bodies in a manner that enables well-founded decision-making and successful action in advancing the implementation of The Strategy.
+The current results-based framework for the secretariat is presented in its 2014–2017 workplan.
+The overall aim of the secretariat remains to service the COP and its subsidiary bodies in a manner that enables well-founded decision-making and successful action in advancing the implementation of the UNCCD.
 Particular attention is paid to

-(a) Increasing the political momentum: Active promotion of the UNCCD, notably by linking scientific findings with political decision-making, will support growing global commitment to halt land degradation and rehabilitate already degraded land.
+(a) Increasing the political momentum: Active promotion of the UNCCD, notably by linking scientific findings with political decision-making, supports a growing global commitment to halt land degradation and rehabilitate already degraded land.

-In order to efficiently carry out its tasks, the secretariat will improve its knowledge-management functions and place particular emphasis on building and strengthening partnerships with programmes and institutions that have proven capacities to contribute to different aspects of The Strategy.
+In order to efficiently carry out its tasks, the secretariat will build and further strengthen partnerships with programmes and institutions that have proven capacities in the areas covered by the UNCCD.